Spotlight effect: History

 The term "spotlight effect" was coined by Thomas Gilovich, Victoria Husted Medvec, and Kenneth Savitsky.
 The phenomenon made its first appearance in the world of psychology in the journal Current Directions in Psychological Science in 1999.
 Although this was the first time the effect was termed, it was not the first time it had been described.
 There were other studies done before 1999 that had looked at phenomena similar to the spotlight effect that Gilovich, Husted Medvec, and Savitsky described.
 Thomas Gilovich had been studying this phenomenon for many years and wrote other research papers in the years leading up to his work with Savitsky.
 In his study with Husted Medvec and Savitsky, he combined the different effects he had observed previously to describe the spotlight.
 Gilovich was not the only one who had noticed this occurrence of the spotlight effect.
 David Kenny and Bella DePaulo conducted a study that looked at whether or not people knew how others view them.
 Kenny and DePaulo thought that individuals would base what others thought of them using their own self-perceptions rather than other feedback given to them.
 The study found that individuals' views of what others think of them is variable compared to what is actually thought of them.

+As an example of the spotlight effect, Kleck and Strenta (1980) examined how subjects perceived reactions to them having a physical disfigurement.
+In their study, volunteers had a cosmetic effect applied to their face which had the appearance of a prominent facial scar.
+The volunteer was shown the scar in a mirror.
+The makeup artist then applied a "cream" to "prevent the scar from drying out".
+The volunteer then went in to a second room where they were instructed to have a normal conversation with another person on a given topic.
+On return, the volunteer rated their perceived reaction to "having a scar": whether they perceived the other person as being more tense than normal, making less eye contact, being more distant, more patronizing, etc. The results were that the volunteers perceived that they were treated significantly "differently" because of the scar.
+In reality, however, when the "cream" was applied before they entered the room, the scar was removed entirely by the makeup artist, without the volunteer realizing it.
+Thus the perception of being treated differently was entirely due to the volunteer's self-consciousness.